 George Brinton McClellan was a career soldier and officer who fought in the Mexican-American War and the Civil War before turning to politics.

-After his military service, he was an unsuccessful candidate for President of the United States in 1864 and was a Democratic Party politician, who served as the 24th Governor of New Jersey from 1878-1881.
+After his military service, he was an unsuccessful candidate for President of the United States in 1864.
+He was a Democratic Party politician who served as the 24th Governor of New Jersey from 1878-1881.